Gene Hackman: Disappeared In 2004 And What He Looks Like Now

 Gene Hackman

 Little did we, or possibly even he, know that the ’90s would be the beginning of Gene Hackman’s twilight.
 And he was going out in style.
-He was seen in many big movies that included his Oscar-winning performance in Unforgiven.
+He was seen in many big movies, including his Oscar-winning performance in Unforgiven.

 The ’90s also gave us Hackman in Class Action, The Firm, the vastly underrated The Quick and the Dead, Crimson Tide, Get Shorty, The Birdcage, Absolute Power, and Enemy of the State.
 All great movies, all rewatchable.